- Video length: 2:18.

 - In the Contents pane, right-click the Campground_Buffers layer and click Attribute Table .

-The name and address attributes of the features have been copied from the corresponding commercial campgrounds.
+In the Campground_Buffers table, the name and address attributes have been copied from the Commercial Campgrounds layer that was the input to the Buffer tool.
 The BUFF_DIST field shows the buffer distance expressed in meters.

 - Close the attribute table.

-- Zoom in and examine some buffers at close range to see whether they contain Nassella tussock.
+- Zoom in and examine some buffers to see whether they contain Nassella tussock.

-- When you're finished, on the ribbon, click the Map tab.
-In the Navigate group, click the Bookmarks drop-down menu and click Campgrounds.
+- When you're finished, click the Map tab on the ribbon.
+In the Navigate group, click Bookmarks and click Campgrounds.

 Select buffers containing Nassella tussock

-- In the Geoprocessing pane, click Back .
+- In the Geoprocessing pane, click the Back button .

 - At the top of the pane, in the search box, type contain.

-The ScreenTip tells you that the tool selects features in one layer based on a spatial relationship to features in another layer.
+The tool selects features according to their spatial relationship to other features.
 This sounds like what you want.

 - In the Geoprocessing pane, click Select Layer By Location to open the tool.

-- On the tool, click Help to open its help topic.
+- On the tool, click the Help button to open its help topic.

 In the help topic, the Summary and Usage sections give general information about the tool.
 The Syntax section describes its parameters.